10.12.2025

 January 2026 (planned):

-• Migrate all transits and peerings to ECMP to resolve MC-LAG
+• Migration of all transits and peerings to ECMP to dissolve the MC-LAG

-• Networking of maincubes and Equinix sites to prepare for POP redundancy
+• Connect the maincubes and Equinix locations in preparation for PoP redundancy

-• Migrate all OSPF and iBGP sessions to the new MPLS environment
+• Migration of all OSPF and iBGP sessions to the new MPLS environment

-• Complete go-live of the new POP by creating full redundancy
+• Full go-live of the new PoP by establishing full redundancy

 February 2026 (planned):

-• Complete switchover to Equinix POP so that various necessary maintenance tasks can be carried out on the Interxion POP without failure and without risk.
-Of course, this also includes installing the software update that fixes the bug that caused the failure.
+• Complete switchover to Equinix PoP so that various necessary maintenance tasks can be carried out on the Interxion PoP without risk.
+Of course, this also includes installing the software update that fixes the bug that caused the outage.

 • Configuration of so-called BGP RIB sharding (BRS) on all routers to improve BGP convergence times.
 This makes it possible to fully restore availability more quickly after a router fails, regardless of whether it is from us or an upstream.
 This may require software updates, which we will announce in good time.